 The Equity Team has developed a variety of tools and resources to help departments and agencies increase equity and social justice work, both in our community and within the services King County Government provides.

 The Equity Impact Review (EIR) tool is a process and a tool to identify, evaluate, and communicate the potential impact - both positive and negative - of a policy or program on equity.
-Download the tool and view examples of using the EIR tool.
+Review the EIR process and view examples of using the EIR tool.

 The Community Engagement Guide promotes effective engagement and customer service with all county communities.
 Engagement activities include a range of approaches from informing residents to community-led efforts.
 Community engagement should offer opportunities for people to express their views and have a meaningful role in decision-making.
 Read the guide or view the Community Engagement Worksheet